 - General sports safety (emergency procedures on and off the field, first aid, equipment considerations, etc.)

 To set up a training visit for coaches and/or athlete, please contact Safe Kids Grand Forks.

 While available, we are able to offer each coach that completes our �Get In the Game Coaches Training� with a clipboard containing the signs and symptoms of concussions and dehydration (including recommendations for these conditions), a bag tag with concussion/hydration information (as seen below) and water bottles (disposable or reusable) for their athletes.

 We are grateful to our partners at the Sunshine Memorial Foundation for their support of our hydration messaging.

 Altru Health System Sports Medicine Program & Services

-Athletic Performance Camps beginning in January 2015.
+Athletic Performance Camps are now available.
 Train with the best!